simeononsecurity/simeononsecurity.ch/content/articles/synology-terramaster-qnap-nas-comparison/index.en.md

 ## Synology: Unleashing Power and Versatility

-**Synology** has emerged as a leader in the NAS market, offering a wide range of models tailored to various needs.
+**Synology** has emerged as a leader in the NAS market, offering many models tailored to various needs.
 One of its standout features is the **DiskStation Manager (DSM)**, an intuitive web-based operating system that powers Synology NAS devices.
 The **DSM** provides a user-friendly interface, making it easy for both beginners and advanced users to manage their NAS.

 {{< youtube id="GUup9lHwCMo" >}}

 Synology offers an extensive suite of **built-in applications**, including **file sharing**, **backup solutions**, **multimedia streaming**, and more.
 With a focus on data security, Synology integrates features such as **data encryption** and **two-factor authentication** to safeguard sensitive information.
 The **Synology Hybrid RAID (SHR)** technology enhances data protection and storage efficiency.

 For those seeking scalability, Synology's **expansion units** allow you to easily increase storage capacity as your needs grow.
-Additionally, Synology actively supports **third-party apps** through its **Package Center**, enabling users to customize their NAS functionality further.
+Also, Synology actively supports **third-party apps** through its **Package Center**, enabling users to customize their NAS functionality further.

 ______